 - There are many extensions to speed up learning.

-- There have been many successful real world applications.
+- There have been many successful real-world applications.

 Semi-supervised learning, which is essentially a combination of supervised and unsupervised learning can also be compared with RL.
 It differs from reinforcement learning as it has direct mapping whereas reinforcement does not.

-When to use Reinforcement Learning
+Reinforcement Learning – When to use

-Answer to the question above is not simple (trust me, though it could be purely my own opinion).
+The answer to the question above is not simple (trust me, though it could be purely my own opinion).
 Which kind of ML algorithm should use does not depend as much on your problem than on your dataset.